NikKowPHP/lessay-cline/.roo/rules-developer/rules.md

 Your `(Verification)` step for each atomic task can now be one of two types, as defined in the plan:
 *   **Simple Verification:** A literal check. `Verification: The file /lib/logger.ts exists.`
 *   **Repomix-based Verification:** A more robust check requiring code analysis.
-    1. Execute `docker compose exec app repomix > repomix-output.xml`.
+    1. Execute `docker compose exec app repomix`.
     2. Perform the LLM Action specified in the verification step.
     3.  `Verification (repomix): Analyze repomix-output.xml.
 Confirm the file entry for '/lib/prisma.ts' now contains the string '@prisma/client/edge'.`